apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 1. implement `CugExclude` interface according to you needs,
 2. make your implementation an OSGi service
 3. deploy the bundle containing your implementation in the OSGi container and activate the service.
+4. make sure the default CUGExclude service is properly replaced by the custom implementation.

 ###### Example